MicrosoftDocs/win32/desktop-src/DirectShow/using-the-sample-grabber.md

 Optionally, call the [**ISampleGrabber::SetOneShot**](isamplegrabber-setoneshot.md) method with the value **TRUE**.
 This causes the Sample Grabber to halt after it receives the first media sample, which is useful if you want to grab a single frame from the stream.
 Seek to the desired time, run the graph, and wait for the [**EC\_COMPLETE**](ec-complete.md) event.
 Note that the level of frame accuracy depends on the source.
 For example, seeking an MPEG file is often not frame accurate.

-To run the graph as fast as possible, turn off the graph clock as described in [Setting the Graph Clock](setting-the-graph-clock.md).
+To run the graph as fast as possible, turn off the graph clock as described in [Setting the graph clock](setting-the-graph-clock.md).

 The following example enables one-shot mode and buffering mode, runs the filter graph, and waits for completion.